Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Theoretical Results

 \section{Theoretical Results}

-We here provide asymptotic properties of the proposed exponentiated KDE.
-In particular, we derive the following four properties under suitable regularity conditions stated later. \begin{enumerate} \item Decomposition of the expected Fisher divergence into two terms regarded as bias and variance terms, given in Section~\ref{sec:deco}. \item Characterization of the theoretically optimal $w$ and $h$, given in Section~\ref{sec:characterisation}. \item Consistency of the estimated parameters by the Hyv\"arinen score, given in Section~\ref{sec:consistency}. \item Properties of the expected Fisher divergence and Hyv\"arinen score when $w$ is fixed, given in Section~\ref{sec:w_fix}. \end{enumerate}
+Here, we present the asymptotic properties of the proposed exponentiated KDE.
+In particular, we derive the following four properties under suitable regularity conditions, as stated later: \begin{enumerate} \item Decomposition of the expected Fisher divergence into two terms (bias and variance terms), given in Section~\ref{sec:deco}. \item Characterization of the theoretically optimal $w$ and $h$, given in Section~\ref{sec:characterisation}. \item Consistency of the parameters estimated by the Hyv\"arinen score, given in Section~\ref{sec:consistency}. \item Properties of the expected Fisher divergence and Hyv\"arinen score when $w$ is fixed, given in Section~\ref{sec:w_fix}. \end{enumerate}

-We first state the regularity conditions to establish the theoretical properties.
+First, we state the regularity conditions to establish the theoretical properties.